HuzzNZ/LLArchive/README.md

 # LL Archive
 A website to archive all the songs released in the Love Live! franchise.
-The website is no longer live and a rewrite @
+The website is no longer live, and was rewritten @ [Raburadio](https://github.com/HuzzNZ/Raburadio)
 ## Framework
 PHP, MySQL
 ## Preview